-4.5.5 GPI/Metadata Setup
+4.5.7 GPI Setup

-This menu allows configuration of the GPI A, B, and Metadata (GPI C) inputs.
-Each can be set to provide a specific function that will be active while either of the GPI pin (A or B) is held in a low state, or when the metadata input is active (GPI C).
-Note that each GPI (A,B,C) must have a different function, meaning that if GPI A is set to Upmix LfRf, then none of the other GPIs can be set for any of the Upmix LfRf functions.
+This menu allows configuration of the 9 GPI inputs, comprised of GPI A-H and GPI M (Metadata).
+Each can be set to provide a specific function that will be active while either the GPI pin (A to H) which are internally held High are externally pulled and held in a low state, or when the metadata input is active (GPI M).
+Note that each GPI must have a different function, meaning that if GPI A is set to Upmix LfRf, then none of the other GPIs can be set for any of the Upmix LfRf functions.